-Flu Vaccine Clinics at Franciscan Healthcare locations have concluded.
+Check our schedule for Flu Vaccine Clinics at Franciscan Healthcare locations.
 Contact your primary care provider to make an appointment if you need to be vaccinated.

 Mayo Clinic Health System locations will be offering the regular flu shot and the Fluzone High-Dose.
 The regular flu shot is approved for people ages 6 months and older.
 The Fluzone High-Dose vaccine is for patients 65 years and older.
 The Fluzone High-Dose vaccine contains an increased amount of the active ingredient found in influenza vaccines and produces a more robust immune response against influenza.
 The nasal-spray flu vaccine is not available this year.

 If you think you have the flu...

 Like all healthcare providers across the nation, Mayo Clinic Health System – Franciscan Healthcare is preparing for significant patient activity regarding influenza.
 For this, our role in the community is threefold:

 - Care for those who have positively contracted influenza

 - Minimize and mitigate the risk of contracting the flu

 - Advise the public as to steps they can take to keep themselves healthy and what to do if they suspect they have contracted the flu